Create your first Node.js application

-The application architecture has a few constraints you should know about:
+The application architecture has a few constraints that you should know about:

-- You may only use “vanilla” Node.js, meaning just the Node.js APIs and no other packages from npm registry.
+- You can only use “vanilla” Node.js, meaning just the Node.js APIs and no other packages from the npm registry.
 The one exception is the

 node-sqlite3module, which will be installed when you run

 - You must implement the backend using RESTful services.

 There is one RESTful service for each user story and one DAO function for each RESTful service.
 These are summarized in the following table:

 |Items: Find by Id||

 |Items: Search by partial description||

 |Items: Find by upc||

 |Lists: Create shopping list||